Who Is Zach Svajda? Meet the American Who Took a Set Off Novak Djokovic at the US Open

 Who is Zach Svajda?

-Zach Svajda is a 22-year-old professional tennis player from San Diego who started playing at age two, won Kalamazoo at sixteen, and made his US Open debut as a teenager.
+Zach Svajda is a 22-year-old American professional tennis player from San Diego who began playing at age two and turned pro after winning Kalamazoo at sixteen.

-How did Zach qualify for the US Open?
+How did Zach Svajda qualify for the US Open?

-He won the prestigious Kalamazoo junior tournament, which gave him a wildcard entry into the main draw.
+He won the Kalamazoo junior tournament, which earns the winner a wildcard into the US Open main draw.